Adjuncts and Associates

 Eric Roberts, Ph.D.

-– Senior Lecturer, College of Science, Technology & Engineering, James Cook University, Australia.
+Roberts is an Associate Professor, Head, Earth and Environmental Science, James Cook University, Australia.
 Dr. Roberts is working with Dr. Gottfried on a long-term research project investigating Cretaceous and Tertiary fossils from southwestern Tanzania.
 Their collaboration includes co-authorship on several papers, among them two that have appeared in the high-profile journal Nature.
-Dr. Roberts will be part of a team that Mike will be leading on an exploratory field expedition to the Falkland Islands late this year (funded by National Geographic).
+Dr. Roberts is also collaborating with Gottfried on work in the Falkland Islands.

 Philip Round, Ph.D.